Housing Benefit is a central government benefit that helps people on a low income pay their rent. Housing Benefit is administered by local councils.

 If you are a UK or Irish national returning to the UK after living in another country, we might ask you to fill in a habitual residency form .
 You can send us this when you apply to avoid delay, or you can wait to find out if we need it.

 People from the rest of the world

-If you are not a UK, Irish, or EAA national, you need to give us copies of letters from UK Visas and Immigration, the UK Border Agency, or the Home Office showing us how you are able to live and work in the UK.
+If you are not a UK, Irish or EEA national, you need to give us copies of documents from the UK Visas and Immigration Agency, the UK Border Agency or the Home Office showing us how you are able to live and work in the UK.
 We will need this before we can consider your claim.

 How much Housing Benefit you might get

 You can get an estimate of how much Housing Benefit you might get by using the entitled to benefits calculator (link opens in a new window) or the Turn2us benefits calculator (link opens in a new window).